JesperDramsch/phd-thesis/methods-theory/index.rst

 ---------------------------

-This chapter provides the basic principles in 4D seismic and an overview of ml in geoscience in the last 70 years.
-This lays the foundation for the applications outlined in the following chapters that use cnns on seismic data, as well as dnns on seismic maps.
+This chapter provides the basic principles in 4D seismic and an overview of machine learning in geoscience in the last 70 years.
+This lays the foundation for the applications outlined in the following chapters that use convolutional neural networks on seismic data, as well as dnns on seismic maps.
 Specialized theory and methods are introduced in their respective chapters.
 The work in this chapter resulted in a review book chapter (Jesper Sören Dramsch 2020c)